In this blog post, we will explore some of the Best Puzzles For 2-Year Old’s!

 When V was 18 months old, he would recognize if he wore the same color dress as my husband or me.
 We took this as a sign to introduce matching activities and puzzles to him.
 Matching puzzles are a great way to help 2-year-olds develop their problem-solving and visual recognition skills.
 You can introduce several matching puzzles, from color matching to animal, letter, image, and number matching.

-V loves this Bingo matching puzzle which is also improving his vocabulary and image recognition.
-I have yet to introduce this animal family-matching puzzle that will help him learn about animals and their offspring.
+V loves this Animal family-matching puzzle and DIY Pattern matching puzzle, which is also improving his vocabulary and image recognition.
+The animal matching puzzle is helping him learn about animals and their offspring.

 2-4 Piece Puzzle